willtheorangeguy/Maximum-PC-Builds-Archive/docs/legal/TERMS.md

 For the purposes of these Terms and Conditions:

-- **Application** means the software program provided by @willtheorangeguy downloaded by you on any electronic device, named PyWorkout.
+- **Application** means the software program provided by @willtheorangeguy downloaded by you on any electronic device, named the Maximum PC Builds Archive.
 - **Application Store** means the digital distribution service operated and developed by Apple Inc. (Apple App Store), Google Inc. (Google Play Store) or Microsoft Inc (GitHub), in which the Application has been downloaded.
 - **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.
 - **Country** refers to: British Columbia,  Canada